cakebatterandsprinkles/portfolio-gatsby/src/posts/39-uncommon_symbols.md

 ---
-title: "Uncommon Typographical Symbols"
+title: "Typographical Symbols and Punctuation Marks"
 date: "2021-02-21"
 tags: ["Typography"]
-summary: "In this article, I write about some various typographical symbols, such as the interrobang, interpunct, dinkus, silcrow, pilcrow, dagger, lozenge, various types of dashes and copyright/copyleft symbols."
+summary: "In this article, I write about some typographical symbols that I find interesting, such as the interrobang, interpunct, dinkus, silcrow, pilcrow, dagger, lozenge, various types of dashes and copyright/copyleft symbols."
 ---

 Punctuation marks are pretty valuable in any written language.
 Their mere existence, and if they do exist, their positions can change the overall meaning of a sentence.

 Poor punctuation can destroy your relationships!
-Joke aside, check out this sentence with the same letters but different punctuation marks:
+Joking aside, check out this sentence with the same letters but different punctuation marks:

 ```
 A woman without her man is nothing.
 A woman: without her, man is nothing.
 ```

 So yes, punctuation marks are really important.
-Plus, they look really cool.
-I always thought the coolest part of any typeface were the tiny but delicate differences of the punctuation marks.
+Plus, they look absolutely fantastic.
+I always thought the coolest part of any typeface was the tiny but delicate differences of the punctuation marks.

 Years ago, I audited a typography class that required us to create new punctuation marks as one of the assignments.
 While creating the new punctuation marks, I learned there were old ones that we don't use anymore, and rarely used ones that got everybody confused.
 If you're interested in the common punctuation marks and how to use them, [The Punctuation Guide](https://www.thepunctuationguide.com/) seems to be a good start.
-This article is about the rarely used and/or confusing pounctuation marks, right out of the miscellaneous box of typography.
+This article is about the rarely used and/or confusing punctuation marks, right out of the miscellaneous box of typography.

+And no need to say, that I am no art historian or a graphic designer, and this is just a gathering of some information that stemmed from an unofficial tiny research based on my curiosity.

 ### Interrobang (‽, ?!, !?, ?!? or !?!)

 The question mark (?) has a function that indicates interrogation, and the exclamation mark (!) indicates strong feelings towards something.
-Exclamation mark is also referred to as a bang which is a slang, therefore creating the name of this symbol that is a combination of both: interro + bang.
+The exclamation mark is also referred to as a **bang**, which is a slang word, therefore creating the name of this symbol that is a combination of both: interro + bang.

 [The interrobang](https://en.wikipedia.org/wiki/Interrobang) symbol was created in 1962, by Martin K. Speckter, who believed the advertisements would work better if rhetorical questions were indicated by a single punctuation mark.
 For anyone who doesn't know the meaning of it, a **[rhetorical question](https://en.wikipedia.org/wiki/Rhetorical_question)** is a question that has an obvious answer and does not require one from the person it is directed at.
 It is meant to display the speaker's or writer's opinion about a certain topic.